volkamerlab/kissim_app/notebooks/002_structures/README.md

   - DFG conformation (optional)
   - Resolution
   - Quality score
-  - No mutations in the pocket
+  - Maximum number of mutations in the pocket
+  - Maximum number of missing residues in the pocket (most will be caught by quality score already)
   - Best struture per kinase-PDB pair
 - Save the KLIFS structure IDs for the filtered dataset.